 We believe that the job of educating and caring for our children is not ‘women’s work’: it is everybody’s.

 The MITEY network and campaign focuses (for now, at least) on the UK, where attitudes to gender are relatively progressive and surveys suggest there is broad support for the idea that we need more men to work in Early Years.

 But while the idea of a gender-diverse early years education and childcare workforce might be appealing, an awful lot needs to change if we are ever to achieve it.

-Latest figures show that in England only 3% of staff working in early years education are male (the DFE expects to publish an update in November 2021; its 2020 survey was delayed due to the Covid-19 pandemic); in Scotland it’s 4%.
+Latest official figures (from 2019) show that in England only 3% of staff working in early years education are male (the DFE expects to publish an update in November 2021; its 2020 survey was delayed due to the Covid-19 pandemic); in Scotland it’s 4%.

 We know this is a global problem, and we know that countries that invest in more coordinated gender equality policies are doing better: the proportion of male early years educators is more like 10% in Norway, for example.
 The UK figures have barely improved over the last 20 years, so something is going badly wrong.

 The lack of diversity is not unique to early years education; there are other ‘caring’ workforces where men are under-represented.
 But it is extreme – men make up 15% of the primary school workforce, 14% of social workers and 11% of nurses, for example.
 In the graph below, the blue bars represent the percentage of workers who are male, and the pink, female.

 And the lack of gender diversity in early years education is particularly worrying if you believe – as we do – that we should be showing children from the earliest point possible, that men and women are equally capable of, and responsible for, looking after and teaching them.